Fact Sheet FS1287

 There are three learning styles: Visual, Auditory and Kinesthetic.
 Most individuals with developmental disabilities are visual learners and they understand what they can see better than what they hear.
 When working with individuals with developmental disabilities, it is recommended that you use visual supports or cues, such as a picture or model, and visual prompts to aid in communication and thus understanding.

-Prior to conducting a program, it is recommended that educators conduct a visual inventory or scan of the educational setting to see what visual cues exist.
+Before conducting a program, educators should conduct a visual inventory or scan of the educational setting to see what visual cues exist.
 Visual inventories help to prepare participants to function independently, appropriately, and successfully.

 References